What the UK Ticket Resale Ban Means for Touring Artists

 Using multiple price points?
 Early birds, standard, VIP (these are phasing out in certain genres, so do some research first)?
 Decide your tiers now and be ready to justify them.
 Fans got pretty hypersensitive after the Oasis dynamic pricing controversy.
 They’ll accept tiered pricing if you explain it clearly upfront, but surprises create backlash.
 Update your website FAQ’s before tickets go on sale.
 And add a “What if I can’t go?” section that answers the question.
 Most artists completely skip this step and then spend weeks answering the same question again and again and again.

 When tickets go on sale, communicate resale options clearly.
 Social media, pre-sale emails, ticket listings, mention it everywhere.
 Don’t assume fans know about the new legislation or understand face-value resale.
 Most fans don’t follow ticketing policy news.
 Frame it as fan-first: “We want you at the show, but if life happens, here’s how another fan can get your place.”
-That makes it about community (which it should be, right?), not just compliance.
+That makes it about community not just compliance.

 After tickets sell, monitor secondary markets for a few weeks.
 Check StubHub and Viagogo.
 Your tickets showing up there yet?
 After the law passes, anyone reselling above face value risks CMA prosecution.
 But enforcement won’t happen overnight, touts will test the boundaries first.

 After each show, check your platform analytics.
 How many resales?
 What questions hit your inbox?
 Which platform worked smoothly?
 What questions did fans keep asking?
-One artist I work with discovered fans were confused whether “face value” meant ticket price alone or ticket price plus fees.
+For an October 2025 tour, an indie-rock band we manage, had a 6-date circuit including Rescue Rooms Nottingham and Brudenell Leeds.
+We discovered fans were confused whether ‘face value’ meant ticket price (£20) or total paid (£24.50 with fees).
+The band hadn’t explained this clearly enough upfront.

 The longer-term position matters more than any single tour.
 Building direct fan relationships through your mailing list becomes more valuable when ticket access depends on clear communication.
-Some artists are starting to treat “ticket exchange” as a fan community feature, positioning resale as part of how their fanbase looks after each other, not just a legal requirement.
-That’s a mindset change, treating ticketing as part of the fan experience rather than just a transaction will position you better for whatever comes next in 2026 and beyond.
+Some artists are starting to treat “ticket exchange” as a fan community feature, positioning resale as part of how their fanbase looks after each other.
+That’s not just a legal requirement, it’s a perceptual mindset shift.
+Start thinking about ticketing as part of the fan experience, not just a dry transaction.
+It’ll serve you better when enforcement starts and fan expectations rise.

-Why This Law Exists (And What It Tells Us About Where Live Music Is Headed)
+Why This Law Exists (And What It Means for Grassroots Music)

+By 2028, I can guarantee you that face-value resale will be as standard a fan expectation as choosing what seats to sit in.
+Independent artists who adapt now will build trust whilst others will be scrambling to catch up.
 For artist strategy, we’re looking at a transition period through 2026-2027 as the legislation passes and enforcement begins.
-By 2028 and beyond, face-value resale will become a fan expectation, not a differentiator.
-Independent artists who adapt early will build fan trust during this transitional period.
 Sorting your platform choices, writing clear resale policies, communicating proactively, will get you ahead of the curve.
 Artists who ignore this, or assume it doesn’t affect 300-capacity shows, are risking looking out of touch with how fan expectations have shifted and will continue to shift, across the sector.

 The Uncomfortable Truth About Ticketing